pcafrica/advanced_programming_2023-2024/exam_rules.md

 - Successful compilation and execution, fulfilling the given problem statement.
 - Use of programming constructs and data structures beyond the course content.

+## (Optional) Oral exam (increase or decrease by up to 3 points)
+- Clarity of expression.
+- Depth of understanding of the theoretical concepts.
+- Application and analysis of knowledge.

-## Homework assignments (up to 3 points, optional)
+## (Optional) Homework assignments (increase by up to 3 points)
 The average of students' scores for homework assignment, divided by 10, will be added to the exam grade.

 ## The maximum achievable grade is 30.
 Honors may be granted in exceptional cases, provided the final grade exceeds 30.

-The optional oral exam may increase or decrease the student's grade by up to 3 points.

 ---

 # Special instructions
+- Ensure your computer is charged or plugged into a power socket.
-- Ensure your computer power and internet connection are stable.
+- Ensure your internet connection are stable.
 - Keep track of time and manage it effectively.
 - Read each question carefully before answering.
 - Double-check all submissions before the final upload.